-This category is generally applied to Investments in short-term mutual funds, Trade and other receivables and Cash and short-term deposits.
+This category is generally applied to trade and other receivables and Cash and short-term deposits.

 Equity investments

 All equity investments in scope of Ind AS 109 are measured at fair value.
 Equity instruments which are held for trading and contingent consideration recognised by an acquirer in a business combination to which Ind AS103 applies are classified as at FVTPL.
 For all other equity instruments, the Company may make an irrevocable election to present in other comprehensive income subsequent changes in the fair value.
 The Company makes such election on an instrument-by-instrument basis.
 The classification is made on initial recognition and is irrevocable.